Take the next step to getting your debt paid off

 Further, a new credit card will reduce the average age of your credit accounts, and around 15% of your credit score depends on credit age.

-If you do your research, make a plan and base future choices on your best judgment, a balance transfer card could be the first step toward financial freedom.
+If you do your research, make a plan and use your best judgment on future choices, a balance transfer card could be the first step toward financial freedom.

 Learn how to get your credit score.